ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Extract function refactoring

 Refactor `launch(CommonPool) { ... }` into a separate function.
-"Extract function" refactoring provides a new function with the  `suspend` modifier ( a _suspending function_).
-The are called from within coroutines like regular functions, but can also call other suspending functions, like `delay`, to _suspend_ execution of the coroutine.
+"Extract function" refactoring provides a new function with the  `suspend` modifier (a _suspending function_).
+They are called from within coroutines like regular functions, but can also call other suspending functions, like `delay`, to _suspend_ execution of the coroutine.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {